Talladega — Jack Link's 500 Weather Forecast | Weather.com

 Advertisement

-Joey Logano (#22 Team Penske Shell Pennzoil Ford) leads the field through the tri-oval during the running of the NASCAR Cup Series Jack Link's 500 on April 27, 2025, at Talladega Superspeedway in Talladega, AL.
+Joey Logano (No. 22 Team Penske Shell Pennzoil Ford) leads the field through the tri-oval during the running of the NASCAR Cup Series Jack Link's 500 on April 27, 2025, at Talladega Superspeedway in Talladega, Alabama.

-Jack Link’s 500 is Sunday at Talladega Superspeedway in Alabama, but the weather may not cooperate this weekend.
+The Jack Link’s 500 is Sunday at Talladega Superspeedway in Alabama, so how will the weather look?

 The Forecast